- Home

 Grade 9-12

 View on concept mapThe number of independent values that remain free to be chosen after all constraints in a system have been satisfied.
-Determines whether a system is under-, fully-, or over-determined.
+Degrees of freedom tell you how many independent choices remain in a system.

 Definition